dp-beck/QuizGame/README.md

 TO DO:
-2. Create functionality for deleting questions
 3. Create page for editing separate questions

+Things to add in the future:
+1. Clean up styling
+2. More warning for deleting of questions

 Note on App (In Progress):